Skip to main contentWhat’s supported

 Supported actions

-This connector supports:- Read Actions, including full historic backfill.
+- Read Actions, including full historic backfill.
 Please note that incremental read is not supported, a full read of the Chilipiper instance will be done for each scheduled read.

 - Write Actions.